rbhdsks/AI-Hackathon/README.md

     TRIAGE --> DATA["Synthetic patients + audit"]
 ```

-The ranking order is lexicographic:
+The ranking order in the app is lexicographic:

 1. Final acuity after hard safety floors.
 2. CDM utility within the same acuity.